-Turn your attention to activities and opportunities, which don’t put you at risk again of rejection, at least for a short period.
+If you’re completely battered by rejection, turn your attention to activities and opportunities that don’t put you at risk again of rejection, at least for a short period.
 During the rest periods, your muscles repair and become stronger after a weights workout.
 Your mind and heart are the same.
 You must allow them to breathe before you put them at risk of future battle and bruising.

 Know that you will always have a different capacity and resilience to handle rejection than your neighbor, so be careful of setting goals to step back into the boxing ring before you’re truly ready.

 Get familiar with what your thresholds are and honor them.
 If you need to take a few days off from doing job application after job application, do so.
-Your mind will be refreshed, better focused and relaxed so that you can put your best foot forward at your next attempts.
+Your mind will be refreshed, better focused, and relaxed so that you can put your best foot forward next time.

 If you feel experiencing a rejection means there is something wrong with you, you’re far from alone.
 But this doesn’t mean your thinking is accurate.
 Invite yourself to consider:

-- Is it possible that the deductions I am making about myself are actually not true… that they are simply fueled by the intense, turbulent emotions I am feeling in these moments?
+- Is it possible that the deductions I am making about myself are actually not true, that they are simply fueled by the intense emotions I am feeling in these moments?

 - Is it possible that this rejection is just an indication that what I wanted to belong to and be part of is not a suitable fit for me?

-- Could this rejection be a guiding rail to steer me back on the course I am truly meant to be on, or something even better I have not yet been able to fathom?
+- Could this rejection be a guide to steer me back to the course I am truly meant to be on, or something even better I have not yet been able to imagine?